johnzerv/Logic_Programming-Assignments/README.md

 * __vertexcover.pl__

-   A program for solving the vertex cover problem (using the graph.pl that creates a graph).
+   A program for solving the vertex cover problem (using the graph.pl file that creates a graph).

+* __stable.pl__

+   A program for solving the stable marriage problem (using the data.pl file which is the data stable.p uses).